 So, how do you protect endpoints which are no longer confined to office walls?
 By shifting discussions in the boardroom from “Do we need endpoint security?” to “Which EDR tool is best for defending your organization in the digital age?”

-Endpoint Detection and Response (EDR) is a must-have for modern defence, offering immense capabilities ranging from threat detection and deep visibility to swift remediation and forensic-level insights.
+Endpoint Detection and Response (EDR) is a must-have for modern defence.
+Because it offers immense capabilities ranging from threat detection and deep visibility to swift remediation and forensic-level insights.

 What is an EDR Tool?